Hollyoaks: Reception

 In late November 2009, it was announced that character Loretta Jones (Melissa Walton) would be revealed to have killed a child when she was twelve years old.
 A Hollyoaks spokesperson said, "The drama is about how Loretta reacts to Chrissy's arrival back in her life and how she copes with all the memories coming back."
 The storyline was criticised due to its similarities to real events, such as the murder of James Bulger.
 The mother of Bulger, Denise Fergus, stated her outrage of the storyline while speaking to Click Liverpool.
 She expressed her disgust as she had not been consulted, and felt that the producers were making a "horrific murder" into a topic for entertainment to gain viewers.
 She demanded a meeting with producers since she felt that the storyline was a "horrible insult to the memory of [her] beautiful son."
 A spokesperson for Channel 4 stated that the storyline was not based on a real-life event and that producers did not intend to "seek to recreate real events".
-Despite the storyline not being based on Fergus' situation, producers pulled the storyline from transmission since they felt that they had a duty to "deal with sensitive issues in an appropriate way".
+Despite the storyline not being based on Fergus's situation, producers pulled the storyline from transmission since they felt that they had a duty to "deal with sensitive issues in an appropriate way".

 Hollyoaks has been praised by viewers, critics and award ceremonies for the way they handle issue-led storylines.
 In 2018, Duncan Lindsay of the Metro wrote a piece on Hollyoaks being "top of its game for tackling important issues".
 He felt that the soap had "well and truly shed any reputation for being a bonkers, teen soap" and that it had become known for "careful, considered and dignified tackling of sensitive and important social issues".
 Lindsay wrote that Hollyoaks does not get enough recognition for its output, especially for filming using a single-camera setup to produce five episodes a week.
 He felt that despite their early evening timeslot, Hollyoaks "bravely goes where many later night programmes dare not".
 Series producer Iain MacLeod stated that Hollyoaks often receive positive feedback from charities.
 He explained that their issue-led storylines result in "huge numbers of people coming forward" to the charities.
 Following their #DontFilterFeelings campaign focusing on mental health, cast and crew members were invited to the Houses of Parliament to discuss challenging stigma on the subject with members of parliament.